 Without intentional design, culture evolves unpredictably

 Companies cannot avoid having a culture.
 Like a personality, even the absence of a distinct culture is itself a demarcation of culture.
-A person cannot entirely lack personality and a company cannot entirely lack culture, but either has the power to design and cultivate a culture/personality of their design.
+A person cannot entirely lack personality and a company cannot entirely lack culture, but either has the power to design and cultivate a culture/personality of their choosing.

 Before companies embark on a journey to mimic the cultural trends of the day in pursuit of cultural excellence, they must first thoroughly understand their innate cultural elements.
 Enhancing existing, natural strengths is generally easier than introducing new elements or changing entrenched behaviors.
 Furthermore, having an accurate baseline is critical for understanding progress towards goals during the journey.